Quick Facts: Earning an Ed.D. in Arkansas

 To earn the Building Level Administrator License, you must:

 - Hold a master’s degree or higher from an accredited college or university in education, educational leadership, or a licensure content area.
 If the master’s degree isn’t in educational leadership, the ADE is going to want to see a transcript to ensure it meets licensure standards, including an internship.
-See the ADE’s list of approved leadership preparation programs.

 - Hold a current Arkansas Standard Teaching License.